-Grand Valley offers graduate degree programs, certificates, and badges in all academic colleges.
+Grand Valley offers graduate degree programs, combined degree programs, certificates, and badges in our academic colleges.
 All materials regarding graduate education list the exact number of graduate programs and areas of study.
 The Graduate School maintains an online list of graduate programs, certificates, badges, and contact information on our website: gvsu.edu/gs.